JoshuaShunk/Ultraleap-Google-Earth-Controller-/README.md

 ## Project Structure

 - **LeapAPITest.py**: The main Python script that interfaces with the Leap Motion API to capture hand gestures and translate them into movements within Google Earth.
+- **Controllers/ControllerConfig.py**: Stores and manages the different controller configurations.
+- **Controllers/behaviors.py**: Contains the different behaviors that define how hand gestures are interpreted and used to control Google Earth.
 - **runscript.bat**: A batch script to conveniently run the main Python script.
 - **Leap.py**: Contains the necessary functions and classes for the Leap Motion API.
 - **Leap.dll**: Dynamic Link Library for the Leap Motion SDK.
 It contains compiled code that the main script relies upon.